shrey141102/PythonProjects/README.md

 ### Num Sherlock
 Get your mind read by Sherlock Holmes with this amazing number-based game.
 Perfect for learning GUI with pygame, game logic and conditional statements.

+### Drowsiness Detection

+This code can detect your eyes and alert when the user is drowsy.

 ## Contributing